i386x/pubdocs/C/decl.md

 ## Types Equivalence

-* two list of type specifiers are considered the same if their sets of type specifiers are the same
+* two list of type specifiers are considered equivalent if their sets of type specifiers are the same
-* structures, unions, and enumerations with different or no names are considered distinct
+* structures, unions, and enumerations with different or no tags are considered distinct
-* two types are considered the same if, after `typedef` names substitutions and identifiers from function parameters omission, they have same abstract declarators; arrays sizes and functions parameters types are significant
+* two types are considered the same if, after `typedef` names substitutions and identifiers from function parameters omission, they have same abstract declarators; array sizes and function parameters types are significant

 ## Declarations Equivalence

 Two declarations are considered equivalent:
 * if their types are equivalent
-* if one type is incomplete type of structure, union, or enumeration and the other type is the corresponding complete type with the same name
+* if one type is incomplete type of structure, union, or enumeration and the other type is the corresponding complete type with the same tag
 * if one type is incomplete type of array and the other type is complete type of array and their elements have equivalent types
-* if one type is a function declared in the old way and the other type is the corresponding function declared in the new way
+* if one type is a function declared in the old-style and the other type is the otherwise identical function declared in the new-style

 ## External Declarations